OUR BOARD OF DIRECTORS

 - Dr. Liam Plant, Medicine

 - Mr. Bernard Cronin, Senior HR

 - Peter O’ Sullivan, Business

 The Board normally meets every two months, and has appointed several sub-committees to deal with specific areas of interest.
 These committees are as follows:

-- The Mission Committee, with responsibility for ensuring that the hospital operates in keeping with the ethos, philosophy and core values of the Religious Sisters of Charity.
+- The Mission Committee, have responsibility for ensuring that the hospital operates in keeping with its the ethos, philosophy and core values

-- The Arbitration Committee, with responsibility for advising the Board of Directors and service management on matters such as serious HR issues/ disciplinary/ complaints/ service concerns.
+- The Arbitration Committee, has responsibility for advising the Board of Directors and service management on matters such as serious HR issues/ disciplinary/ complaints/ service concerns.

-- The Nomination Committee, with responsibility for monitoring, reviewing and evaluating the structure, size and composition of the Board.
+- The Nomination Committee, has responsibility for monitoring, reviewing and evaluating the structure, size and composition of the Board.
 They nominate potential new Directors when rotation occurs.